History of Tajikistan

 Now if you look at the developing independent to Tajikistan you will hardly think about the richest and brightest history of its people.

-The two cultural layers found by archeologists in Tutkayl settlement near Nurek are related to mesolite (10th - 7th millennia B.C.).
+The two cultural layers found by archeologists in Tutkaul settlement near Nurek are related to mesolite (10th - 7th millennia B.C.).
 It was in the Stone Age that the first people appeared in the mountains.
 The ancient site of nomadic hunters found in Oshkhon on the East Pamir at the height of 4, 200 m testifies to that.
 There are also late Stone Age rock drawings in the grotto in Shakhta depicting animals pierced by arrows, and figures of hunters.
 The ancesors of Tajiks were engaged not only hunting but also in cattle breeding and agriculture.

-The history of the political system in Tajikistan counts from the first half of 1, 000 B.C. when there were the most ancient slaveholding states of Central Asia - Bactria and Sogd.
+The history of Tajikistan political system counts from the first half of 1, 000 B.C. when there were the most ancient slaveholding states of Central Asia - Bactria and Sogd.
 Bactria included central, South and eastern parts of modern Tajikistan (to the south and a southeast from the Hissar mountains), and Sogd -the basin of Zeravshan, Kashkadarya and the areas to the north of the Hissar mountains.